kubedb/docs/docs/guides/pgbouncer/custom-versions/setup.md

     bash
 ```

 From there, we would define a PgBouncerVersion that contains this new image.
-Lets say we tagged it as `myco/pgbouncer:custom-1.11.0`.
+Let's say we tagged it as `myco/pgbouncer:custom-1.11.0`.
 You can also build exporter image yourself using [pgbouncer_exporter](https://github.com/kubedb/pgbouncer_exporter) repository.

 ```yaml
 apiVersion: catalog.kubedb.com/v1alpha1